Real-John-Cheung/p5.RayCaster/README.md

 }
 ```

 For each of the entry inside the `keyMap`, `KeyboardControl` will have a automatically updated property of the same name.
 Each of the `keyMap` item can have 3 properties.
 It must has a `keys` property indicating the keys it watching for.
-It can have a `toggle` property with a value of either `up` or `down`, if so, the value will be toggle at `keyup` or `keydown`.
+It can have a `toggle` property with a value of either `up` or `down`, if so, the value will be toggled at `keyup` or `keydown`.
 It can have a `initValue` property, which will be use to set the default value of the property when there's no keyboard input.

 For example, with the default `keyMap`, when space key is pressed, `KeyboardControl.moveDoor` will be set to `true`.
 Below is an example of customize entry with additional properties: